Changes to Make in Lifestyle to Prevent Heart Attack

 Medicines that reduce the pace of the heart

-Lyme disease – a type of tick-borne illness that affects the heart
+Lyme disease – It is a type of tick-borne illness that affects the heart

 A renal disease that has progressed to an advanced stage